DamSenton/Travel-Japan-Master/README.md

 ### Project Stakeholder

 As the creator of this project, I wanted to make this website as seamless as possible, with appropriate links and navigation.
-I would regularly check for any way to improve usability and user appeal in orde to make this as user-friendly as possible.
+I would regularly check for any way to improve usability and user appeal in order to make this as user-friendly as possible.

 ### New Users

-The users I asked to test this consited of my partner and 2 friends, all of which had different screen sizes and browsers.
-My partner and I have visted Japan, but my 2 friends were new to this, which made them perfect first time users.
+The users I asked to test this consisted of my partner and 2 friends, all of which had different screen sizes and browsers.
+My partner and I have visited Japan, but my 2 friends were new to this, which made them perfect first time users.
 When first testing this website, these users gave me feedback relating to the layout of the web page, mostly the aesthetics and also how some of the links did not work as intended.

 As these users were mostly new to this topic, testing how they navigated the website was my main focus.